Buccaneer State Park1150 South Beach Boulevard

 Day Use - Picnic

-The day use area is currently closed.
-Construction is underway and should be complete summer 2013.
 Set under majestic Oaks, just off of Beach Boulevard and overlooking the Gulf of Mexico.
-Known as Jackson's Ridge, this 76 acre picnic area includes 40 picnic tables, grills, a playground, and a large covered picnic pavilion with ADA accessable restrooms.
-Anticipated completion, late summer 2013.
+Known as Jackson's Ridge, this 76 acre picnic area includes 40 picnic tables, barbeque grills, a playground, and a large covered picnic pavilion with ADA accessable restrooms.
+(The day use picnic area is in Phase III construction and is currently not available).

 A large playground is available.
 It is designed to accommodate kids of all ages, from toddlers to teenagers.
 This playground is located by Pavilion 3 and includes a rock climber, 3 different swings sets, monkey-bars, multiple slides, merry-go-round, fireman's pole, and a new sphere challenge climber.